 Efficient and user-friendly navigation is crucial to ensure a smooth shopping journey for your customers.
-Well-designed category pages, menus, and filters help visitors quickly find the products they seek.
+Well-designed site search bars, category pages, menus, and filters help visitors quickly find the products they seek.

 Wayfair's product search engine uses natural language search to compare every word in a customer's query against their database, helping to fill in the gaps where the query lacks specificity or precision.